-There are a number of Conservation Areas within the Central Area, as depicted on the Policies Map.
+87 There are a number of Conservation Areas within the Central Area, as depicted on the Policies Map, which contribute to its character and identity.
 These include: Prittlewell, Eastern Esplanade, The Kursaal, Clifftown, and Warrior Square.
-Each has its own unique character which must be conserved and enhanced.
+Each has its own unique character which must be conserved and enhanced, and consideration given to the contribution made by its setting.